WORM-MAX/iGSM-Replication-physics-LLM/README.md

 - original project url: https://physics.allen-zhu.com/part-2-grade-school-math/part-2-1

-- main.ipynb is for experiments and tests,  and its code is not most recent updated

-- functions is in folder utils
+- functions are in folder utils

+- question/solution pairs are in folder dataset

+- log folder contains images for each question including both successful and failed attempts